danvk/pg-to-ts/CONTRIBUTING.md

 Steps to contribute:

 - Make your awesome changes
-- Run `npm run lint`
+- Run `yarn lint`
-- Optionally, run `POSTGRES_URL="postgres://youruser@localhost/anyemptytestdatabase" MYSQL_URL="mysql://youruser@localhost/anyemptytestdatabase" npm test`
+- Run `POSTGRES_URL="postgres://youruser@localhost/anyemptytestdatabase" yarn test`
-- Submit pull request
+- Send a pull request

-Our project runs `npm test` automatically on pull requests via CircleCI.
+The linter and tests will also be run via GitHub Actions when you put up a PR.